What is Azure Database for MySQL?

 Azure Database for MySQL - Flexible Server

 Azure Database for MySQL Flexible Server is a fully managed production-ready database service designed for more granular control and flexibility over database management functions and configuration settings.
 The flexible server architecture allows users to opt for high availability within single availability zone and across multiple availability zones.
-Flexible servers provides better cost optimization controls with the ability to stop/start server and burstable compute tier, ideal for workloads that do not need full compute capacity continuously.
+Flexible servers provides better cost optimization controls with the ability to stop/start server and burstable compute tier, ideal for workloads that don't need full compute capacity continuously.
 Flexible Server also supports reserved instances allowing you to save up to 63% cost, ideal for production workloads with predictable compute capacity requirements.
 The service supports community version of MySQL 5.7 and 8.0.
 The service is generally available today in wide variety of Azure regions.

 The Flexible Server deployment option offers three compute tiers: Burstable, General Purpose, and Memory Optimized.
 Each tier offers different compute and memory capacity to support your database workloads.
 You can build your first app on a burstable tier for a few dollars a month, and then adjust the scale to meet the needs of your solution.
 Dynamic scalability enables your database to transparently respond to rapidly changing resource requirements.
 You only pay for the resources you need, and only when you need them.
 See Compute and Storage for details.